-Health Guardians of Catholic Charities is an intensive and integrated care model that strives to remove and address any and all barriers (social, economic and health-related) to receiving effective health care.
+Health Guardians of Catholic Charities is an intensive and integrated care model that strives to remove and address barriers (social, economic, and health-related) to receiving effective health care.
 It is an integrated system of intensive medical and behavioral care navigation.
 It incorporates the many health and social services provided by Catholic Charities and its partner organizations to help these patients achieve a better quality of life.

 Patient Navigators work one on one with these individuals and their families to map out an intensive care plan that leads to improved self-sufficiency in accessing care.
 Through Health Guardians, CCANO offers an integrated system of intensive medical and behavioral care management and wraparound social services for this high-need patient population.

-Health Guardians currently serves St. Bernard, Plaquemines, Jefferson and Orleans Parishes.
-Support and assistance includes:
+Health Guardians currently serves St. Bernard, Plaquemines, Jefferson, and Orleans Parishes.
+Support and assistance include: